Skip to main content

 Desired Qualifications

-• Office administrative skills; competent computer and Microsoft Office skills.
+• Strong Administrative and organizational skills; competent computer and Microsoft Office skills.

 • Strong problem-solving skills.

-• Strong oral and written communication skills and active listening skills.
+• Strong oral and written communication skills, as well as active listening skills.

-• Flexibility and adaptability to shift from one task to another.
+• Flexibility and adaptability in shifting from one task to another.

 Salary